Random points are optimal for the approximation of Sobolev functions

 This shows that the covering radius is not the right quantity to characterize the error in the case $q<p$, and in particular, for numerical integration.
 In general, the assumption of a small covering radius is unnecessarily strong.
-Instead, we get the following characterization of optimal point sets.
+Instead, we find that a sequence of point sets is asymptotically optimal if and only if the $\gamma$-norm of the distance function decays with the optimal rate $n^{-1/d}$.

 \begin{corollary} Let $\Omega\subset \mathbb{R}^d$ be a bounded convex domain, $1\le p,q \le \infty$ and $s\in\mathbb{N}$ with $s>d/p$.
 Assume that for each $ n\in\mathbb{N}$ an $ n $-point set $ P_n\subset \Omega $ is given.
 These point sets are asymptotically optimal, i.e.,